EpicBrainUser/python-booklet/python_booklet.typ

 ```python
 print("The result of the division was: ", divide(65, 7)
 ```
 This returns a tuple with the two values.
-If you wanted them separately, you would have to pass them into variables to unpack the tuple, as shown previously.\
+If you wanted them separately, you would have to pass them into #glspl("var") to unpack the tuple, as shown previously.\

 Another example of passing the returned value to a function:\
 ```python
 print(f"6 + 7 is: {add(6, 7)}, and that's the total!")
 ```
 #note(
-  title: [Note: Python uses _Pass by Object Reference_],
+  title: [Note: Python uses _Pass by #Gls("obj") Reference_],
   content: [What this means is that if the object you give the function is mutable, any change you make to said object in the function is reflected outside the function as well.
 This is because they actually point to the same object in memory. ]
 )